 In 2008, he combined his 20+ years of experience in finance with his wealth of mediation and negotiation skills and his personal experiences with divorce to open Equitable Mediation Services with his partner and wife, Cheryl.

 Joe earned a Master’s degree in Finance and graduated first in his class.
-He completed formal training in negotiation and mediation at Harvard University, MIT, Northwestern University (Chicago, Illinois campus), the NJ Association of Professional Mediators, and the Institute for Continuing Legal Education.
+He completed formal training in negotiation and mediation at Harvard University, MIT, Northwestern University (Chicago, Illinois campus), the NJ Association of Professional Mediators, the Institute for Continuing Legal Education, the Academy of Professional Family Mediators and the Institute for Divorce Financial Analysis.

 Joe remains active professionally as a member (and former board member) of the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA), the Academy of Professional Family Mediators, and the Washington Mediation Association.